miguelmota/pocketsphinxjs-multiple-keywords/README.md

 -- Build files have been written to: /Users/username/Sandbox/pocketsphinx.js
 ```

-Then run `make` to generate `pocketsphinx.js` file containing dictionary.
+Then run `make` to generate `pocketsphinx.js` with embeded dictionary:

 ```bash
 $ make